Type 1 Summit Speakers & moderators

 Kristine has always enjoyed educating and supporting children, adolescents and their families to navigate and thrive through their diabetes journey.

 → See Kristine’s session in our event program.

-→ See Julie’s session in our event program.
+→ See Elissa’s session in our event program.

 Sarah Lam is currently the senior clinical psychologist at the Bankstown Lidcombe Diabetes Centre.
 She has worked with people living with diabetes, and diabetes health professionals, for over 20 years.